fatiehahN/web-app-security-project/README.md

 ##### 2. Database Security Architecture

 **Before Security Review**

 The application was already developed using Laravel Eloquent ORM through Filament Resource components and Eloquent Models.
-Database queries were executed through ORM methods rather than raw SQL statements.
+Database queries were executed through ORM methods rather than manually constructed SQL statements.

 **After Security Review**

-A security review was conducted to verify that database interactions continue to use Eloquent ORM and parameterized queries.
-Additional validation rules were also implemented at the application layer to ensure that only valid data reaches the database.
+A security review was conducted to verify that all reviewed invoice-related database operations continue to use Laravel Eloquent ORM and parameterized query mechanisms.
+The review confirmed that no raw SQL statements were used within the assessed functionality.

-This approach provides multiple layers of protection:
+This approach provides multiple layers of database security:

-* Eloquent ORM Query Layer
+* **Eloquent ORM Query Layer** – Database queries are generated using Eloquent methods such as `where()`, `orderBy()`, and `first()` instead of manually concatenated SQL strings.

-* Database Query Binding Layer
+* **Database Query Binding Layer** – Laravel automatically converts Eloquent queries into parameterized statements and securely binds user-supplied values as parameters.

-Together, these controls help prevent SQL Injection attempts from reaching the database engine.
+Together, these controls help prevent SQL Injection attempts from modifying SQL query structures and reduce the risk of unauthorized database access.

 #### 3. Vulnerability: SQL Injection (CWE-89)